6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 Your attention begins to track:

-- a cool, clarifying light—quieting the heart rather than inflaming it
+• a cool, clarifying light—quieting the heart rather than inflaming it

-- subtle intuitive knowing
+• a subtle intuitive knowing

-- insights that arrive without argument
+• insights arriving without argument

-- a sense of being guided or accompanied
+• a sense of being guided or accompanied

-- meaning returning in small, steady ways
+• meaning returning in small, steady ways

-- synchronicities that feel supportive rather than pressuring
+• synchronicities that feel supportive rather than pressuring

-- a gentle pull toward spiritual practice or study
+• a gentle pull toward spiritual practice or study

-- the sense that life may be workable again—maybe even meaningful
+• a sense that life may be workable again—maybe even meaningful

 The mind stops scanning for threats and starts noticing support.